Buzz Campbell

-The early years
+Early life

-Campbell was born on January 19, 1969,in Dallas, Texas.
+Campbell was born on January 19, 1969, in Dallas, Texas.
 He was first introduced to 1950s doo-wop by his father’s old cassettes.
 He soon thereafter picked up the guitar, and with the influence of his uncle, began to learn 1950s-style rock and roll.
-At first it was just a hobby, but in 1991 at his twenty-first Birthday, he saw the Stray Cats perform live at the Bacchanal in San Diego, Calif.
-The show had such an impact on him that he dropped out of college, to concentrate on the music.
+At first it was just a hobby, but in 1991 at his twenty-first birthday, he saw the Stray Cats perform live at the Bacchanal in San Diego.
+The show had such an impact on him that he dropped out of college to concentrate on music.

-Campbell has named Chuck Berry as his first real influence and later came Carl Perkins, Cliff Gallup, Scotty Moore, James Burton and the one he said was his biggest influence would be Brian Setzer, of the Stray Cats.
+Campbell has named Chuck Berry as his first influence, followed by Carl Perkins, Cliff Gallup, Scotty Moore, James Burton, and Brian Setzer.

 Career

 In 2001, Campbell was approached at a gig by Jocko Marcellino, one of the founding members of the 1950s group, Sha Na Na (2000–2004).
 This group is internationally known for their debut at Woodstock, their TV show in the mid-‘70s, and their cameo in the movie Grease.
 Campbell became the lead guitarist for Sha Na Na, and still occasionally performs with them.
-In 1995 Buzz also participated in the groupe called "The Bastard Sons Of Johnny Cash(They are now called: Mark Stuart and The Bastard Sons)", on the lead guitar.
-More than 10 years ago, Buzz was given the opportunity to open for Lee Rocker.(Present on both albums: Racin’ the Devil and Black Cat Bone.)
-Buzz even wrote the track, “Crazy When She Drinks” for the Black Cat Bone album.
-Buzz and Lee met and a long-standing friendship started.
-Lee was impressed and produced Hot Rod Lincoln’s critically acclaimed CD titled "Blue Café.”
+In 1995 he also participated in the group The Bastard Sons of Johnny Cash later known as Mark Stuart and The Bastard Sons), on the lead guitar.

-Campbell completed his largest tour to date by opening for the Stray Cats European Farwell Tour in the summer of 2008.
-The band warmed up audiences in seven countries and by the end of the tour, were seen by over 100,000 people.
+Campbell was given the opportunity to open for Lee Rocker and wrote the track, “Crazy When She Drinks” for the Black Cat Bone album.
+He opened for the Stray Cats' European Farewell Tour in the summer of 2008, performing in seven countries.